knpuniversity/stripe/knpu/ep2-subscriptions/user-has-subscription.md

 ultimately let *us* quickly determine if a user has an active subscription and to which plan.

+## Subscription and User Entities

+The new subscription table is modeled in our code with a `Subscription` entity class.
+It has properties for all the columns you just saw.
+And in the `User` class, for convenience, I added a `subscription` property shortcut.
+With this, if you have a `User` object and call `getSubscription()` on it, you'll get the `Subscription` object that's associated with this `User`, if there is one.

 ## Prepping the Account Page

 And that's cool because we'll be able to fill in this fancy account page I created!